 There are several other terms that you might come across as a part of the business loan agreement; they include:

-- Amortization refers to how the loan repayment is divided into fixed payments over time.
+- Amortization: This process refers to the division of the loan repayment into fixed payments over time.
 As soon as the loan goes into effect, you should be able to get an amortization calendar showing every scheduled payment for the duration of the loan.

 - Annual percentage rate (APR): This is the interest rate attached to the loan.
 It is usually expressed as an annual rate.

-- Automated clearing house (ACH) refers to how your loan payments will be made.
-Generally, it goes through an ACH system to automatically withdraw loan payments from your bank account.
+- Automated clearing house (ACH): This refers to how your loan payments will be made.
+Generally, they go through an ACH system to automatically withdraw loan payments from your bank account.

-- Balloon payment: If there is a large, single payment you must make at the end of the loan term, it is called a balloon payment.
+- Balloon payment: A balloon payment is a large, single payment you must make at the end of the loan term.

-- Blanket lien: A blanket lien allows the lender to seize just about any of the borrower’s assets to recoup any outstanding loan balance if the borrower cannot repay the loan.
+- Blanket lien: A blanket lien allows the lender to seize any of the borrower’s assets to recoup any outstanding loan balance if the borrower cannot repay the loan.

-- Co-signer: A cosigner is another party signing on behalf of the borrower who can improve the chances of the loan being approved.
-If the primary borrower cannot repay the loan, the cosigner could be held responsible.
+- Cosigner: A cosigner is another party signing on behalf of the borrower who can improve the chances of the loan being approved.
+If the primary borrower cannot repay the loan, the cosigner could be responsible.

 - Curtailment: A curtailment refers to paying more money than is required monthly.
 A full curtailment means the borrower pays off the loan in full early.

-- Default: Default means that the borrower cannot repay the loan.
-If the borrower defaults, specific legal processes may kick in on behalf of the lender to recover the remaining loan balance from the borrower.
+- Default: Defaulting means that the borrower cannot repay the loan.
+If the borrower defaults, specific legal processes may kick in on the lender’s behalf to recover the remaining loan balance from the borrower.

-- Deferred payment loan: If the payments do not start immediately, it is called a deferred payment loan.
+- Deferred payment loan: If the payments don’t start immediately, it is called a deferred payment loan.
 The borrower and lender might agree that the payment process will begin later.

 - Factor rate: This is a specific type of business financing expressed as a factor of the total loan amount instead of a traditional interest rate.